Skip to main content

 tip

 • By default, RC allows users not in a chatroom to send messages within it.
-If you wish to prevent users not in the chatroom from sending messages via the client SDK, you can enable the Users not in the chatroom cannot send messages via SDK feature in the Configuration > Chat settings > Basic features > Chatroom section of the [RC Console's Basic Features Page].
-Note: This configuration does not affect the server-side API for sending chatroom messages.
+If you want to prevent users not in a chatroom from sending messages via client SDKs, go to the [RC Console] under Chat > Chat settings > Chatroom, and enable the SDK users not in chatroom cannot send messages feature.
+Note: Server-side chatroom message sending APIs are not affected by this configuration.

 Introduction to Message Content Types

-The IMLib SDK defines two main types of message content in the content property of the [Message] object: regular message content and media message content.
-The parent class for regular message content is [MessageContent], and the parent class for media message content is [MediaMessageContent].
-The key difference between sending media messages and regular messages is the presence of an upload process for media messages.
+The content property of the [Message] object defined by the IMLib SDK can contain two main types of message content: regular message content and media message content.
+The parent class for regular message content is [MessageContent], while the parent class for media message content is [MediaMessageContent].
+The key difference between sending media messages and regular messages lies in whether there is a data upload process.

 FeatureMessage Content TypeParent ClassDescription

-Image Message[ImageMessage]MediaMessageContentThe content of an image message, supporting the sending of original images.
+Image Message[ImageMessage]MediaMessageContentContent of image messages, supporting sending original images.

-Mention Others (@ Message)Not ApplicableNot Applicable@ messages are not predefined message types.
-For details, see How to Send @ Messages.
+Mentions (@)N/AN/A@ mentions are not a predefined message type.
+See How to Send @ Messages.

 The above are some of the built-in message content types in the IMLib SDK.
 You can also create custom message content types and send them using the sendMessage or sendMediaMessage methods.
 For details, see Custom Message Types.